Celebrating Modern Jewish Living Through Food, Tradition, and Family

-The Backstory: We Jews certainly love Chinese food.
+The Backstory: We Jews certainly love Chinese Food.
 I have had this type of cooking in some of the best restaurants in New York City’s Chinatown and in San Francisco’s Chinatown but the one that surprised me the most was a Kosher Chinese restaurant in Borough Park, Brooklyn.
-This was located on 13th Avenue between 48th and 49th Streets.
+This was located on 13th Avenue between 48th and 49th Street.
 It was a few doors down from our family bagel bakery.
 Many times I would ask my husband to bring home some take out.
 I tried many different dishes and was never disappointed.
 More of the Backstory after the recipe…

 Kosher Chicken Chow Mein

 - 1-2 lbs.
 Kosher Chinese noodles follow package directions